lucastorterotot/DiTau_ML_mass/README.md

 - neurons weights initialized by the Glorot Uniform method;
 - the input layer taking all the 27 variables listed in the next section.

+## DNN2

+The `DNN2` model is similar to `DNN1`, except:

+- ReLU activation function for neurons in hidden layers (instead of softplus);
+- neurons weights initialized by the Glorot Normal method (instead of Glorot Uniform).

+This `DNN2` model exhibits slightly better performances than `DNN1` on the di-tau mass predictions.

 # Input variables definitions

 ## Inputs list